How to Use Targeting in a Media Buying Campaign

 Third, check the volumes and the bids on your ad network.

-However, it’s also got a lower performance than Carrier traffic.
+Remember: In general, Wi-Fi has cheaper traffic and huge volumes.
+However, it also has a lower performance than Carrier traffic.

 Create a separate campaign per each carrier, so you can analyze it in more detail.

 Make sure to pair browsers with device targeting for the best results.